 This will make you smack your forehead if you haven't purchased a home yet...
 The median existing home price in Ada County has risen over 100% in the last 7 years!
 If you had purchased at the bottom of the market and timed it perfectly, a median priced home would have added well over a hundred thousand dollars to your net worth since then.
 It's not too late- prices are still rising.

 The #1 reason to buy a home now is low mortgage interest rates.
 Rates are not far from the all-time low, making this a once-in-a-lifetime opportunity to lock in low payments and qualify for more home.
 It can't last forever.
 Don't miss this opportunity!

 Do you qualify?
 Don't guess.
 KNOW.
 Call me 866-3481 and I will refer you to proven local lenders.

 How Much Money You Need to Buy a Home

 Qualifying for a loan has gotten easier and there are zero/low-down payment programs available again.
 Cash required depends on the financing program you qualify for.
 You'll need the normal $1000 earnest money deposit to make an offer on a home, which will be credited toward closing.
 Typical buyer closing costs with a loan are about 3% of the purchase price, including reserves for taxes and insurance.
 Sellers can pay buyer closing costs, but it's not easy to work into the deal in this hot market.

-Now let's talk about down payments for various loan programs:
+Now let's cover down payments for various loan programs: